Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Experiments

 \subsubsection{Quantitative and Qualitative Evaluations.}

-Table \ref{table1} reports the average PSNR and SSIM values of different state-of-the-art restoration methods on synthetic images from the LLR Dataset.
-The results demonstrate that our $L^{2}RIRNet$ achieves the best performance among the all the methods evaluated.
-Importantly, our approach shows a significant advantage compared to the two cascade approaches.
-After retraining these state-of-the-art networks on the LLR Dataset, our $L^{2}RIRNet$ still outperforms them, such as the method \cite{sgi} in ACM MM 2022, with a similar number of model parameters, and increases in PSNR and SSIM, respectively.
-As shown in Table \ref{table5}, we choose NIQE \cite{niqe} as our perceptual metrics for the real-world images from LLR Dataset.
-The proposed $L^{2}RIRNet$ achieves the lowest NIQE score, indicating that our results are perceptually best.
+Table \ref{table1} shows the average PSNR and SSIM values of the reported restoration methods on synthetic images from the LLR Dataset.
+The results demonstrate that our L$^{2}$RIRNet performs best among all the methods.
+Importantly, our approach shows a significant advantage compared to the eight cascade approaches.
+After retraining these state-of-the-art networks on the LLR Dataset, our L$^{2}$RIRNet still performs favorably against them.
+For instance, compared to DRSFormer \cite{drsformer}, there is a similar number of model parameters but increases 0.95 dB/0.0049 in PSNR and SSIM, respectively.
+As shown in Table \ref{table5}, the proposed L$^{2}$RIRNet achieves the lowest NIQE score and the highest CEIQ, indicating that our results are perceptually best.

-Figures \ref{hecheng} and \ref{zhenshi} provide a visual comparison of a synthetic and real-world images from LLR Dataset.
-Regardless of whether it is a synthetic or real image, the results of cascade method are consistently unsatisfactory, often leaving behind rain pattern residue or overexposure, among other issues.
-While some state-of-the-art methods show improvements after retraining on synthetic images, rain residue and partial blurring are still evident in real images.
+Figs. \ref{zhenshi_1} and \ref{hecheng} provide a visual comparison of synthetic and real-world images from the LLR Dataset.
+Whether it is a synthetic or real image, the results of the cascade method are consistently unsatisfactory, often leaving behind rain pattern residue or overexposure.
+In real-world images, some of the latest methods struggle to remove rain streaks hidden in the darkness.
+In contrast, our method not only removes the rain streaks (first and fourth rows of Fig. \ref{zhenshi_1}) but also makes the image background clearer (second row of Fig. \ref{zhenshi_1}) and avoids blurring local scenes (third row of Fig. \ref{zhenshi_1}).
+For synthetic data, ours still achieves the best visual results.

-\subsubsection{Ablation Study.}
+\subsection{Ablation Study}

-In this subsection, we aim to demonstrate the effectiveness of the key components of our $L^{2}RIRNet$ architecture.
-Table \ref{table2} shows four different variants of the network.
-V1 represents only the R-Net.
-V2 combines the R-Net with the Single Degradation Feature Vector Extraction Network (S-Net).
-V3 combines the R-Net with the P-Net.
-V4 represents our complete $L^{2}RIRNet$.
+\textbf{Effectiveness of key architecture.} Fig. \ref{xiaorong} shows five different variants of the model.
+V1 represents only Retoration-Net.
+V2 combines the Restoration-Net with the single degradation representation network (SDR-Net).
+V3 combines the Restoration-Net with the dual degradation representation network (DDR-Net).
+V4 represents our stage1 of L$^{2}$RIRNet, and V5 is our complete process with stage1 and stage2.